M-Media-Group/Vue3-SPA-starter-template/README.md

 After installing everything - you should run the E2E tests to make sure everything is working properly.
 See the [E2E tests section](#run-end-to-end-tests-with-cypress) for more information.

+### Your first changes
+This starter kit is designed to provide a strong test foundation.
+When you'll change something in the code that will modify the element itself (changing the text for example), your snapshot and visual tests will fail.
+You can easily update snapshots with the commands provided in the starter kit (read below).
+This kind of workflow is very useful because it ensures that changes are intentional and that you are aware of them.

 ### Compile and Hot-Reload for Development

 ```sh